 1/2 cup pre browned onions (zaika brand) or 3 onions thinly sliced

-1/2 chicken – cut in medium to small pieces
+1 kg chicken or beef – cut in medium to small pieces

 1 packet Shan Bombay Biryani Masala

 1 tablespoon chaat masala

 1 cup yogurt